hughperkins/VeriGPU/README.md

 we want the GPU to run quickly, and to use minimal die area.
 Read how we measure timings and area at:

 - [docs/metrics.md](docs/metrics.md)

+# Why work on something that we might never be able to make for real?

+Well, it's not certain that it can never be built.
+If we actually create a plausibly verified and working GPU design, there is a bunch of VC around to tape it out.

+But, in the mean-time... there are a number of things that are hard or extremely expensive to run for real, such as:
+- plasmas (in a fusion reactor for example)
+- rockets
+- nuclear warheads
+- mars landers
+- ... and also VLSI ASICs, such as GPUs

+In all cases, one of the main approaches to the problem is to create high-quality simulations.
+In the case of plasmas for fusion reactors, this is pretty challenging, since we cannot even 'see' into the plasma.
+Light is just another particle, and it interacts with the plasma.
+Ultimately we just see how much energy is created etc.

+In the case of GPUs, simulation is relatively straightforward.
+CMOS circuitry is relatively deterministic, at least at the cell level, and there are a number of high quality simulators available, such as [iverilog](http://iverilog.icarus.com/) and [verilator](https://www.veripool.org/verilator/).
+We can run the GPU in these simulators, and tweak things to our heart's content.
+Want a GPU with only BF16?
+Tweak the code.
+Actually I intend to make it pure FP16 anyway, but it's just an example.
+Want to change the number of cores per multiprocessor, or the trade-off between clock frequency and instruction latency?
+Tweak the code :)

+I feel that being able to work on projects in the absence of being able to 'just try things out' for real is plausibly a useful and valuable skill.

+(to do: I need to write some instructions on how to quickly get stuck into running the simulations :) )